highfidelity/hifi-content/events/bingo/README.md

 {
     "requestURL": "<a deployed version of the bingo.js Web App.
-MAKE SURE you also update REQUEST_URL in bingoCard_ui.js!>", "usersAllowedToSpinWheel": [<an array of strings dictating who can spin the Bingo wheel>], "gameAudioPosition": { "x": <int>, "y": <int>, "z": <int> }, "dbTablePrefix": "<a prefix for all of the Bingo tables in your DB associated with this deployment>", "possiblePrizes": [<an array of short strings dictating the prizes that players can win>], "debugMode": <true|false, depending on whether you want to enable various debug functions, such as the ability to use the Bingo Test App to call all numbers immediately>
+MAKE SURE you also update REQUEST_URL in bingoCard_ui.js!>", "usersAllowedToSpinWheel": [<an array of strings dictating who can spin the Bingo wheel>], "usersAllowedOnStage": [<an array of strings dictating who is allowed on stage>], "gameAudioPosition": { "x": <int>, "y": <int>, "z": <int> }, "dbTablePrefix": "<a prefix for all of the Bingo tables in your DB associated with this deployment>", "possiblePrizes": [<an array of short strings dictating the prizes that players can win>], "pozziblePrizesEmailRequired": [<an array of short strings dictating the prizes that players can win. if a player wins one of these prizes, they will be prompted for their email address.>], "debugMode": <true|false, depending on whether you want to enable various debug functions, such as the ability to use the Bingo Test App to call all numbers immediately>
 }
 ```